samlexrod/udacity-education/projects/operationalizing/writeup.md

 ## API setup.
 Use the API gateway to set up an API that allows access to your Lambda function by the public.

 > The API Gateway was set up to expose the Lambda function to the public.
 The API Gateway has a POST method that triggers the Lambda function.
-You can see the API Gateway call in the train_and_deploy-solution.ipynb notebook.
+You can see the API Gateway call in the train_and_deploy.ipynb notebook.
 The lambdafunction.py was updated to follow the proxy integration for the response from the Lambda function.